tomberget/tf_testing/README.md

-# Credits

-- Much inspiration and code has been shifted and lifted from @Starefossen: <https://github.com/evry-ace/kubernetes-on-air>.
-- A Grafana dashboard has been tweaked, originally created by @buhay.
-Reference in the list below.

-## Creating a basic spot instance EKS cluster using terraform
+# Creating a basic spot instance EKS cluster using terraform

 This repository provides the basic necessities for an EKS cluster.
 This includes: